MLidstrom/Frends.Sweden.Nordea/README.md

 the output file according to Nordeas Sweden requirements.
 The file trailer contains the calculated HMAC values for the secret key and for the source file content.

+The input file must be encoded in ISO-8859-1.

 See Nordea Sweden specification https://www.nordea.se/Images/39-16211/technical-specification-HMAC.pdf for more info.
 ***